KrishnaChaitanya1/Coursera_Capstone/Final Capstone Project/Full Report.md

 ## Conclusion
 Therefore, this notebook serves as a reference to identify the relations between food cuisines between Toronto and New York City.
 This notebook can be extended to include not only the data related to restaurants but also other aspects.
+**References Used**: